peterprescott/lit-review/md/blank.md

 be detected by an iterative computational algorithm, made available in reproducible FORTRAN code [@RTryonBailey1966].

-TODO... factor ecology ...
+But initially it was the other aspect of the methodology of Shevky and his associates that saw more widespread adoption, the *factor analysis* of the principal components of a social data matrix, and the *factorial ecology* [@PRees1971] which sought to draw insight into social processes from the application of such algebraic analysis to the quantitative data describing residential populations.
+Such studies of American cities include those of Boston [@FSweetser1965], Newark [@CJanson1974], Seattle [@CSchmid1960], and San Francisco [@RTryon1955]; and the technique was also tested in the contexts of other cultures, in Calcutta [@BBerryRees1969], Cairo [@JAbu-Lughod1969], Canberra [@FJones1965], Helsinki [@FSweetser1965], and Sunderland [@BRobsonRobson1969].

+@DTimms1971,p.55 notes that "the results of a factor analysis vary not only with the nature of the data input and the particular type of factor analytic technique employed, but also with the theoretical predilections of the investigators", but is nevertheless impressed that for all that the residential differentiation of the majority of cities seems to be a reflection of underlying factors similar to those identified by Shevky.

-# The Ontological and Ethical Critiques of Geodemographics
+# The Development of Geodemographics and Ongoing Debates

+Having reviewed the historical antecedents of geodemographic analysis we now survey its continued development.
 While Robbin coined the term 'geodemographics' and successfully turned it into a profitable commercial product, his impact on the academic understanding of neighbourhoods was quite limited.
 He dropped out of his PhD without completing it, after his supervisor left to take up a post at another university [@Ricercar2021], and it has subsequently been the case in North America that, as a method for studying neighbourhood dynamics and effects, "many academic social scientists ignore geodemographics" [@MReibel2011, p.310].

 In Britain however, the situation is quite different, largely because of the different circumstances of its separate development by Richard